 7. Visit your accountant.
 During tax season, accountants are so inundated with work that they can barely keep their heads above water.
 At this time of year, though, they’re happy to have visitors.
 My suggestion: If you use a CPA, take an hour to sit down with him or her and revisit your 2017 tax return.
 Ask your accountant to walk you through it, and ask for observations and recommendations.
 Understand the key drivers of your tax bill and ask what steps you could take to reduce it this year.
 Even if you don’t walk away with any real savings opportunities, it’ll be an hour well spent, because it will give you an opportunity to learn the basic mechanics of a tax return.

-Adam M. Grossman’s previous blogs include Deadly Serious, Five Messy Steps, Hole Story and Seeking Zero.
+Adam M. Grossman’s previous articles include Deadly Serious, Five Messy Steps, Hole Story and Seeking Zero.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.